muyangren907/telegram-uploaddzb/docs/troubleshooting.rst

 Database is locked
 ------------------
-Telegram-upload is already running, or an old process **has locked the session** (``telegram-upload.session``).
-Only one Telegram-upload session can be run at a time.
+dxdmgch-upload is already running, or an old process **has locked the session** (``telegram-upload.session``).
+Only one dxdmgch-upload session can be run at a time.

-**If you need to run Telegram-upload multiple times anyway**, you need to duplicate the session and config files:
+**If you need to run dxdmgch-upload multiple times anyway**, you need to duplicate the session and config files:

 1. Copy the session file (``~/.config/telegram-upload.session``) to another path.
 2. Copy the configuration file (``~/.config/telegram-upload.json``) to another path.